 Auschwitz Birkenau MuseumAuschwitz Birkenau Museum

 An embodiment of terror, Auschwitz symbolises the Holocaust and genocide of World War II.
 It is a place that must be visited for one to truly understand its impact.
 Built by the Germans in Oswiecim in 1940, it was created to accommodate the increasing mass arrests of Polish people, which had become too great for existing prisons.
 Eventually, Auschwitz became a concentration camp in the style the Nazis had been building since the early 1930s.
 The majority of the Auschwitz Birkenau Museum is housed in the former main camp are, which was the first of multiple camps at the site.
-The barracks camp now consists of an exhibition of the life and death of prisoners.
+The barracks camp now consists of an exhibition of the life and death of prisoners, complete with a documentation center and a large archive.
 During the four and a half years the camp existed, a total of 1.1 million people died at Auschwitz; one million of those were Jewish men, women and children.

 Park Inn by Radisson Krakow offers proximity to Auschwitz Birkenau Museum